 Significance

 This study will contribute to the gap in research into the phenomenon of spiritual awakening in SUD recovery.
-This will be achieved by exploring the lived experiences of individuals who report a spiritual awakening as a result of the 12 Steps and the meaning assigned to the phenomenon.
+This will be achieved by exploring the lived experiences of individuals who report a spiritual awakening because of the 12 Steps and the meaning assigned to the phenomenon.
 The 12 Steps promote a relationship with a higher power of one’s own understanding and promote no specific religious practice (Wilson, 2002).
-The emerging theory may help develop new treatment techniques that create an environment conducive to the spiritual connection that results in the psychic rearrangement necessary to break the unhealthy relationship with substances of abuse (Carl Jung Letter to Bill W., 2018; Ponte & Schäfer, 2013)
+The emerging theory may help develop new treatment techniques that create an environment conducive to the spiritual connection that results in the psychic rearrangement necessary to break the unhealthy relationship with substances of abuse (Carl Jung Letter to Bill W., 2018; Ponte & Schäfer, 2013).

 Research Questions

-RQ1: What are the perceptions of the spiritual awakening among individuals who used the 12 Steps for SUD recovery.
+RQ1: How do individuals who report having a spiritual awakening using the 12 Steps for SUD recovery describe their experiences?

-RQ2: How do individuals who report having a spiritual awakening using the 12 Steps for SUD recovery describe their spiritual practices.
+RQ2: What meaning do individuals who report having a spiritual awakening using the 12 Steps for SUD recovery ascribe to their experiences?

 Research Methodology

-This study will utilize a basic qualitative methodology because research questions will be answered through inductive coding and exploratory thematic analysis.
+This study will utilize a basic qualitative methodology because research questions will be answered through inductive, open, axial coding and exploratory thematic analysis.
 Using this methodology, the researcher can give voice to each individual as they explore the spiritual awakening in detail and in depth that can only be achieved through personal narrative (Korstjens & Moser, 2017).
 Open-ended questions in semi-structured interviews encourage rich detail.
 New themes that emerge can be explored in each interview, and potentially follow-up contacts (Anderson, 2010).

 Theoretical/Conceptual Framework

 This study is framed by constructivist grounded theory (CGT) because it allows new theory on spiritual awakening to be developed based on themes that emerge in data collections (Chun Tie et al., 2019).
 Grounded theory was developed by Glaser and Strauss in the 1960s for social science research and described how a new theory can emerge through the analysis of data.
 Constructivist grounded theory as described by Charmaz is founded in the work of Glaser and Strauss but proposes that the research works in concert with research subjects to develop new insights into a phenomenon (Sebeelo, 2022).
 In brief, CGT is rooted in the lived experiences and narratives of the people being studied.
-The CGT researcher is both an objective observer and an activist analyst seeking to make sense of a phenomenon When applied to the realm of healthcare utility of CGT is its ability to transform practice through the deep understanding of individual experiences (Burns et al., 2022).
+The CGT researcher is both an observer and an activist analyst seeking to make sense of a phenomenon When applied to healthcare, the utility of CGT is its ability to transform practice through the deep understanding of individual experiences (Burns et al., 2022).

 Instrumentation